 Introduce soft lumps by mashing soft ripe fruit, cooked vegetables, pasta and cooked fish.
 Meat may need to be continue to be pureed for longer.
 Give some soft finger foods alongside the spoon feeding so that your baby learns both skills - taking food from a spoon and self-feeding finger foods.
 It takes a while to learn to control lumps in the mouth so don’t be surprised if they come back out – it doesn’t mean your baby doesn’t like lumps.
 Sometimes if the lumps haven’t been chewed well enough they may be coughed back for more chewing.
-Again this is a normal part of learning how to eat so there’s no need to clap your baby on the back as this may give them a fright and make them wary of eating foods with lumps.
-However there is always the possibility of choking so never leave your child alone when he is eating.
+This is gagging and is a normal part of learning how to eat so there’s no need to clap your baby on the back as this may give him a fright and make him wary of eating foods with lumps.
+However there is always the possibility of choking so never leave your baby alone when he is eating.
 If your baby does choke then calmly lift him and turn him upside down.
 Try to do it gently and without panicking so that you don’t frighten your baby.
 If the food doesn’t come out on use your finger to dislodge it.

 From around 9 months you can offer harder finger foods such as

 pieces of raw apple

 raw vegetables such as cucumber, carrots, and peppers.

 Always cut soft round foods in half to avoid choking e.g. seedless grapes and cherry tomatoes